 Within 72 hours of the first confirmed report of COVID-19 in Rwanda, we had distributed more than 700 smartphones to our field teams there.
 These phones, as well as the tablets in Kenya and Tanzania, were configured with the productivity tools field officers needed to be fully functional remotely.
 These include G-Suite applications such as Hangouts for team meetings, and Classroom for training sessions.

 While we’re minimizing touch points as much as we can and have cancelled all group meetings, some aspects of farmer support still require some one-on-one (though appropriately distanced!) interaction.
 This is how we’re using technology to make these interactions safer:

 - Tablets > Paper: Using the thousands of tablets we had recently equipped our field staff with, those teams have been able to continue providing crucial support to our clients safely.
 Tablets have enabled those teams to access real-time data on the farmers that we serve.
 They also allow those who are essential in the field to rely on digital transactions and training tools to minimize paper passing, and so staff can remain 2 meters away from farmers when they meet.
 Following the onset of COVID-19, other country operations, like Uganda and Tanzania, are now scheduled to make the full switch to tablets by June.

 For food production to continue, despite the interruptions caused by COVID-19, supporting our clients and field teams through technology is critical.
 With the right tech at hand, smallholder farmers can access the crucial information they need to make their farms productive and our staff can operate safely, even in a low tech environment.
-If you’re a techie, you can help us deliver impact to the one million farmers who depend on us by applying for the below roles:
+If you’re a techie with past experience in Database Administration, you can help us deliver impact to the one million farmers who depend on us by applying for this role.